pjbiggs/SING_aotearoa_2019/README.md

 For us in this short practical, we have an icon on the application bar at the base of the screen.
 It's the blue circle with "R" in white writing inside it.
 On the icon, just double click on it.
 If you want to start one another way, click on the search magnifier icon in the top right of the screen, and type "RStudio".
 Either way, the result is a session of the program RStudio opening after a few seconds.
 RStudio is a nice glossy way to use a statistical language called R.

 [R](https://www.r-project.org/) is derived from a statistical language called S, that was developed by Ross Ihaka (of Ngati Kahungunu, Rangitane and Ngati Pakeha descent) & Robert Gentlemen (statisticians at the University of Auckland) who wanted to make a basic version of S for teaching purposes.
-Oh, and R - "comes before S" - from 2 guys whose first initial was R!!
+Oh, and R - "comes before S" - from 2 guys whose first initial is R!!

 **NB: We do not unfortunately have the time to go too much into the backgrond theory on what we are doing here, we are doing 90 minutes of an overview that would take hours of a University course to teach.**